Clinical Librarian and Graduate Medical Education Specialist, Health Sciences Library

 Prior to this appointment, Ms. Wright was a User Services Librarian with the Health Sciences Library at UNC.
 She was previously the Director of Information Management and Clinical Pediatrics Librarian for the UNC Department of Pediatrics, as well as the Information Services Librarian at the Health Sciences Library at UNC; the Manager of the Medical Library at the Virginia Hospital Center in Arlington, Virginia; the Hospital Liaison/Medical Reference Librarian at the Himmelfarb Library at the George Washington University Medical Center in Washington, D.C.; and the Health Information Specialist at the Rural Information Center Health Service (RICHS) at the National Agricultural Library in Beltsville, MD.

 MLS, University of Pittsburgh

-BA, French Education and Music Performance, University of Richmond
+BA, French Education and Violin Performance, University of Richmond

 2e Degree, Université de Strasbourg, France

 4. Wood, William et al "Adolescent and Young Adult (AYA) Cancer Survivorship Curriculum in a University Setting."
 Blood.
 116:21 (2010): 4749.